COMMONWEALTH AVENUE MALL STATUE LIGHTING AND LANDSCAPE ENHANCEMENTS PROJECT

 Originally planted with American and European elm trees, the Mall today is a mixture of hardy large-scale shade trees.
 Even though the statues were not part of Gilman’s plan for the long, uninterrupted allée of trees, they have become a focal point for people’s enjoyment.
 Today, the trees, statues, benches, and walkway are important elements of this historic park.

 The Friends is excited to announce, at last, the launch of the plan to design and install permanent lighting of the statues on each block of the Commonwealth Avenue Mall.
 “It has taken 30 years to obtain permission for this project” states Friends Board member and Commonwealth Avenue Mall Chair, Margaret Pokorny.
 Thirty years ago, this project was begun by Back Bay resident, Stella Trafford.
 “Thwarted by growing trees, restrictive regulations, and changing technologies, this project has been a continuing goal of the Mall Committee” states Chair, Margaret Pokorny.
-In October 2018, the Landmarks Commission approved the scheme for the Morison and approved in concept our proposals for the Collins and the Garrison.
+In 2018, the Landmarks Commission approved the scheme for the Morison and approved in concept our proposals for the Collins and the Garrison.
+On December 2019, thanks to contributions from many neighbors, the Samuel Eliot Morison statue lights were turned on!

 HOW YOU CAN HELP

-We are currently raising funds for the Commonwealth Avenue Mall Statue Lighting.
+We invite all to help with this exciting Mall improvement project.
+The Friends is funding the planning and design of each of the seven projects.
+We are currently raising funds for the construction and lighting of the Garrison and Collins statue but can accept a contribution towards any of the others on the list.
 If you’d like to help, you can donate online here or by sending a check in the mail.
-For more information, email Margaret Pokorny at firstname.lastname@example.org, or call 617-723-8144.
+For more information, email Margaret Pokorny at firstname.lastname@example.org, or call Mary Halpin at the Friends at 617-723-8144 or email email@example.com.